tigpt/terraform-aws-vpc/examples/tgw-subnets/README.md

-# Simple VPC
+# Simple VPC with Transit Gateway and routes to TGW

-Configuration in this directory creates set of VPC resources which may be sufficient for development environment.
+Configuration in this directory creates set of VPC resources plus a Transit Gateway and connects them by enabling to rout traffic to TGW.
+It also creates TGW subnets for the TGW endpoints attachments.

 There is a public and private subnet created per availability zone in addition to single NAT Gateway shared between all 3 availability zones.